fedemotta/subseek/README.md

 # Subseek
-Search subtitles on the net for your movies and series using Python
+Search subtitles for all your movies and series with a single command line script

 ## Usage
 ```